-Zakat and income tax assessments have been agreed with the Zakat, Tax and Customs Authority ("ZATCA") up to 2012.
-The Company submitted the zakat and income tax return for the year 2022 and obtained the zakat certificate which is valid till 30 April 2024.
+Zakat and income tax assessments have been agreed with the Zakat, Tax and Customs Authority ("ZATCA") up to 2012 and for the years 2021 and 2022.
+The Company submitted the zakat and income tax return for the year 2023 and obtained the zakat certificate which is valid till 30 April 2025.

-21 PROVISION FOR SEVERANCE FEE
+21 PROVISION FOR SEVERANCE FEES